open-xml-templating/docxtemplater/docs/source/faq.rst

         }
         // We use the angularParser as the default fallback
         // If you don't wish to use the angularParser,
-        // you can use the default parser as documented here :
+        // you can use the default parser as documented here:
         // https://docxtemplater.readthedocs.io/en/latest/configuration.html#default-parser
         return angularParser(tag);
     }